 First, this Act incorporates approaches designed to facilitate the use of advance directives.
-Although all states have enacted statutes enabling the use of advance directives, many adult Americans have never made one.
+Although all states have enacted statutes enabling the use of advance directives, many Americans have never made one.
 Without an advance directive, individuals' wishes are less likely to be honored.
 In addition, their health-care professionals, family, and friends may struggle to determine how to make health-care decisions for them and to identify what decisions to make.
-The Act therefore seeks to reduce the number of Americans who lack an advance directive by reducing unnecessary barriers to execution of these documents.
+The Act therefore seeks to increase the number of Americans who have a valid advance directive by reducing unnecessary barriers to execution of these documents.

 Second, this Act adds clarity around when an agent may act.
 Patients, surrogates, and health-care professionals are all disadvantaged when it is unclear whether an agent has authority to make decisions.
 The Act adds provisions clearly indicating when that power commences.
-In addition, it addresses an issue on which state statutes are typically silent: what happens if patients object to a surrogate making a decision for them.
+In addition, it addresses a key issue on which state statutes are typically silent: what happens if patients object to surrogates making a decision for them.

 Third, this Act adds provisions to guide determinations of incapacity, which is important because surrogates' authority to make health-care decisions for patients typically commences when patients lack capacity to make decisions for themselves.
-The Act modernizes the definition of capacity so that it accounts for the functional abilities of an individual and clarifies that the individual may lack capacity to make one decision but retain capacity to make other decisions.
+The Act modernizes the definition of capacity to account for the functional abilities of an individual and clarifies that an individual may lack capacity to make one decision but retain capacity to make other decisions.
 In addition, recognizing the growth of allied health professions, and that a variety of health-care professionals may have training and expertise in assessing capacity, the Act expands the list of health-care professionals who are recognized as being able to determine that an individual lacks capacity.

 Fourth, this Act authorizes the use of advance directives exclusively for mental health care.
-Since the 1993 Act, many states have authorized such advance directives, sometimes called "psychiatric advance directives."
+Since the 1993 Act, many states have authorized such advance directives, sometimes called "psychiatric advance directives".
 Among other things, these allow individuals with chronic mental health challenges to provide specific instructions as to their preferences for mental health care and to choose to allow those instructions to be binding in the event of an acute mental health crisis.

 Fifth, this Act modernizes default surrogate provisions that allow family members and certain other people close to a patient to make decisions in the event the patient lacks capacity and has not appointed a health-care agent.
-The new default surrogate provisions update the priority list in the 1993 Act to reflect a broader array of relationships and family structures.
-They also provide additional options to address disagreements among default surrogates who have equal priority.
+The new default surrogate provisions update the priority list from the 1993 Act to reflect a broader array of relationships and family structures.